 Evaluate your Ideal Client Profile (ICP) and portfolio.
 Determine which ICP clients were acquired during the year and through which channels.
 Assess whether they met revenue expectations and still align with your marketing team’s focus.

-Identify your most significant successes and the strategies behind them, aiming to replicate and amplify these efforts in 2024.
+Identify your most significant successes and the strategies behind them, aiming to replicate and amplify these efforts in the new year.
 Simultaneously, reflect on the investments that didn’t yield desired results and analyze the reasons they fell short.

 Craft Your Marketing Budget